GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools-for-stott-robots-handler.md

 ### Tool Endpoint

-The API endpoint for a tool must be relative to the discovery endpoint, i.e. it must exist beneath the discovery endpoint.
+The endpoint for a tool must be relative to the discovery endpoint, i.e. it must exist beneath the discovery endpoint.
 If we assume that the discovery endpoint responds on `https://www.example.com/path-one/discovery`, and a tool has an endpoint of `/tools/tool-one` then Opal will send the request to `https://www.example.com/path-one/tools/tool-one`.
 It should be noted that if you register the  with a trailing slash like `https://www.example.com/path-one/discovery/`, then Opal will send the request to `https://www.example.com/path-one/discovery/tools/tool-one` instead.
 Because of this, you may want to check on any redirect rules within your solution that force trailing slashes etc.

 - **parameters**: This will be a JSON object that has properties matching the defined tool parameters.
   - **parameterOne**: This is just an example parameter; your own parameters defined in the discovery endpoint will appear here.